 Ostinato patterns and other performance tasks may be used as performance assessments as well.
 Music assessments that are naturally integrated into the flow of class are time-efficient, authentic, and valid.

 Camp Songs in Elementary Music | K-5 Differentiated Activities

 If you need ready-to-use, NO-PREP camp song resources, check out the activities featured in this post.
 Each of these common camp songs includes K-5 differentiated Orff arrangements with 4 ostinato patterns of varying degrees of difficulty.
 These resources are designed to meet the needs of multiple grade levels and varying abilities.

 Each song includes 2 rhythmic and 2 melodic accompaniment patterns.
 Other activities include movement and fun facts to provide enrichment and help students make connections.
 These activities help to extend the lessons over several class periods without becoming stale.

 Click to listen to a recording of each arrangement in the video previews.

 Teach Part Singing with Camp Songs

-Camp songs in elementary music class can be fun learning activities.
+Using camp songs in elementary music class can be a fun way to integrate music literacy learning activities.
 Let’s have some good, old-fashioned fun!

-If I haven’t convinced you yet, click to read this guest blog post by Zach VanderGraaff – 8 More Reasons to Teach Camp Songs in Music Classes.
+If I haven’t convinced you yet, click to read this guest blog post by Zach VanderGraaff for 8 More Reasons to Teach Camp Songs in Music Classes.